 Avoid Foods With Sulfur

-Aside from poor or inconsistent oral hygiene, diet is a major culprit of halitosis.
+Aside from poor or inconsistent oral hygiene, diet might be a major culprit of halitosis.
 Fung notes that eating foods with high "volatile sulfur compounds" can lead to bad breath.
 These foods include garlic and onions.
 "Plaque can also trap those volatile sulfur compounds, making it harder for your mouth to remove them."

 Nix Greasy, Fried, and Sugary Foods